DHI/terracotta/README.md

   is transparently available from the frontend, e.g. via the `/swagger.json`, `/apidoc`, and `/keys` API endpoints.
 - Terracotta favors flexibility over raw speed.
-If sub-second response times are a hard requirement for you, Terracotta is probably not the right tool for the job.
+If sub-second response times are a hard requirement for you, Terracotta might not be the right tool for the job.

 ## Architecture